patrickswickard/international_newspapers/README.md

 After identifying the legitimate newspapers searchable with Wordpress API, I went through the data available in wikidata corresponding to those newspapers in particular to identify the primary language for each source.
 About half of the wikidata items had a P407 (language of work or name) associated with them, hopefully accurate.
 For the ones where the P407 field was missing, I did a cleanup job.
 I identified the sources that were missing this information and filled those fields in on the Wikidata site when it was possible to do so.
 I then re-ran the wikidata query and this allowed me for nearly all the sources to identify the primary language for search and/or translation purposes by combining the results of that search with the data I had previously grabbed.
 This was a bit "hacky" but it resulted in more metadata for me and a benefit for other Wikidata users.

+Latest progress:

+qtosearch.py is a sort of proof of concept for searching French language sources with a canned search (eau) and grabbing up to ten results per page.
+This spits results out to a file called french_source_eau_search.json which contains full text of articles from each source.
+This can be improved on, but this already trivially grabs a fairly large amount of data quickly spread out over 34 sources with a common element, French-language newspapers and with a lot of associated metadata including dates, links, author when available, etc.

 Useful files:

 get_newspaper_info.sparql - a sparql query for grabbing fields of interest from Wikidata